• Skip to primary navigation

 Unbaked brownies in a square dish.

-That wasn’t too difficult, right?
-Bake the brownies twenty-five minutes, or until a toothpick inserted near the center comes out fairly clean.
-Don’t overbake the brownies – you want them to be somewhat gooey and chewy.
+Bake.
+The brownies should bake about twenty-five minutes, or until a toothpick inserted near the center comes out fairly clean.
+Don’t overbake the brownies; you want them to be somewhat gooey and chewy.

 Close up of brownie top with sugar.